EU-US Privacy Shield/Swiss-US Privacy Shield

 Acxiom’s consumer advocate will explain the process for making an access request.
 In order to confirm the identity of the individual and have the necessary information to retrieve the individual’s information, Acxiom provides a form which the individual fills out, signs, and mails to Acxiom.
 The form must be accompanied by a $10 personal check.
 Filing a request in English will expedite the process.

-Acxiom agrees to process all reasonable requests for access within a reasonable time period, but reserves the right to deny access or limit access in cases where the burden or cost of providing access would be disproportionate to the risks to the individual’s privacy or in the case of an unwarranted or fraudulent request.
+Acxiom agrees to process all reasonable requests for access within a reasonable time period, but reserves the right to deny access or limit access in cases where the burden or cost of providing access would be disproportionate to the risks to the individual’s privacy or when the request is manifestly unfounded or excessive.

 Acxiom maintains personnel files on its employees.
 These files contain information such as the Associate’s CV, performance appraisals, salary increases and agreements between the employee and Acxiom.
 Every employee can access and, if necessary, correct or delete information in his personnel files, by contacting the Human Resources Department.